AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

     ![Loyalty Mixin Complete](assets/schemas-loyaltyMixinComplete.png)

 Now we will create another mixin to contain the loyaltyId field, as well as other identifiers which we will use in the other schemas.
-Since you are now familiar with how to create mixins, create one named `Luma Identity Profile Mixin` with an object called `systemIdentifier` containing the following fields:
+Since you are now familiar with how to create mixins, create one named `Luma Identity Profile Mixin` with the following fields:

+   1. System Identifier
+      1. Field name: systemIdentifier
+      1. Display name: System Identifier
+      1. Type: Object
-   1. Loyalty Id
+   1. Loyalty Id (put in the systemIdentifier object)
-      1. Field name: Loyalty Id
+      1. Field name: loyaltyId
-      1. Display name: loyaltyId
+      1. Display name: Loyalty Id
       1. Type: String
-   1. CRM Id
+   1. CRM Id (put in the systemIdentifier object)
-      1. Field Name: CRM Id
+      1. Field Name: crmId
-      1. Display Name: crmId
+      1. Display Name: CRM Id
       1. Type: String

 Your new mixin should look like this.
 Click the **[!UICONTROL Save]** button to save your schema, but leave the schema open for the next exercise.